jdillard/personal-site/source/_trips/2024-03-15-whistler-blackcomb-in-a-day.md

 - Weekdays and non-optimal conditions are going to provide shorter lines.

 {: {{site.data.css.info-box}} }
-> **Note:** Since _Franz's Chair_ is supposedly only open when the alpine lifts are closed, it is worth researching if there is ever a short window where it is possible to do both the alpine lifts, including _Glacier T-bar_, before they close and _Franz's Chair_ after it opens.
+> **Note:** Since _Franz's Chair_ is supposedly only open when the alpine lifts are closed, it is worth researching if there is ever a short window where it is possible to do both _Franz's Chair_ after it opens and all the alpine lifts, including _Glacier T-bar_, before they close.
 > Thus making is possible to get all 23 lifts.

 ## Whistler Mountain